briancullen/html-chat/README.md

 * Use of Simple HTML - All messages need to be in HTML so they will need to use p, h1, etc tags or they will be unable to send any information.
 * Use of Attributes - As tags are properly displayed on others screens they will be able to send images and links to each other if they learn how to use the attributes of the respective tags.
 * Use of Scripts - For the more advances there is nothing stopping them from sending scripts to each others.
 Obviously there is a security issue but with a standard class that isn't much of a worry.
+* Web Security and Code Injection - the way the server is currently set up they can run arbitary code in each others browsers.
+This is possibly a good way of explaining code injection type attacks and demonstrating how they work.

 ## Requirements
 You need a server with Node and Npm installed - that's it!
 If you feel like doing some work on the code you could consider installing nodemon to make you life a bit easier.